-To start working with Kotlin DSL, go to the project settings page, click the Actions menu and select Download settings in kotlin format.
+To start working with Kotlin DSL, go to the project settings page, click the Actions menu and select Download settings in kotlin format, the option available since TeamCity 10.0.3.
 This will generate a

 .zip archive with project settings which can be used in your sandbox project.

 When you have familiarized yourself with Kotlin, you can use the Kotlin-based DSL for project settings in production.

 Once you apply the versioned settings to your project, TeamCity will generate necessary Kotlin files for this project and check them in to the specified repository under the

 .teamcitydirectory.
 If this repository already contains project settings in the XML format, they will be preserved, but TeamCity will no longer use them: once you get familiar with Kotlin files, these xml files can be removed.

 Since TeamCity 2017.2 after Kotlin DSL is enabled for a project, the TeamCity server provides html documentation for the core DSL API as well as the API provided by installed TeamCity plugins.
 The online documentation is available on your local server, accessible via the link on the Versioned Settings project tab in the UI or by running the